2025 Big Ten Conference men's soccer season

-The 2025 Big Ten Conference men's soccer season is the 34th season of college soccer play for the Big Ten Conference and part of the 2025 NCAA Division I men's soccer season.
+The 2025 Big Ten Conference men's soccer season was the 34th season of college soccer play for the Big Ten Conference and part of the 2025 NCAA Division I men's soccer season.

-Indiana and Ohio State are the defending regular season co-champions, while Ohio State is the defending Big East Conference men's soccer tournament champion.
+Indiana and Ohio State were the defending regular season co-champions, while Ohio State was the defending Big East Conference men's soccer tournament champion.

+The regular season for the 2025 season was won by Maryland, who won their 26th-ever regular season conference championship, and their fifth-ever Big Ten regular season title.
+UCLA went on to win the 2025 Big Ten Conference men's soccer tournament, making it UCLA's first-ever Big Ten tournament title for men's soccer.

+Big Ten regular season runners-up, Washington won the 2025 NCAA Division I men's soccer championship game, giving Washington their first ever men's soccer national title.

 Previous season

 Rutgers won the Big Ten men's soccer tournament for the first time in program history, and won their first conference tournament championship since 1997.
 Maryland won their first Big Ten Conference regular season championship since 2016.
 MD Myers of Rutgers won both the regular season and tournament Player of the Year award.

 In the 2022 NCAA Division I men's soccer tournament, four Big Ten teams received bids into the tournament.
 Rutgers earned the automatic bid, while Maryland, Ohio State, and Indiana received at-large bids.
 Maryland and Ohio State reached the second round of the tournament before being eliminated, while Rutgers was eliminated in the first round.
 Indiana reached their NCAA-record 17th NCAA National Championship game, but lost in penalty kicks to Syracuse in the final.

 In the 2023 MLS SuperDraft, Maryland sophomore, Joshua Bolma, was the first Big Ten player to be drafted, selected fourth overall by the New England Revolution.